 Sardina is beautiful.
 There is an abundance of stunning beaches, beautiful mountains and forests, as well as a deep history with many fascinating archaeological sites.
 There is 2000km of coastline, plus many coves and bays.
 Many activities such as golf, sailing, cycling, kayaking and hiking – even mushroom foraging – are all prevalent on the island.

 The scenery itself is enough to attract visitors from around the globe, every year.
 Combining this with a comfortable climate and laid back lifestyle, Sardinia is an excellent corner of the world to relax and unwind.

 2. The cost of living

-In most instances, the cost of living in Sardinia is cheaper than in the UK.
+In most instances, you will find that the cost of living in Sardinia is cheaper than in your home country.
 Everyday items tend to not only be cheaper but are often fresher (especially when grown on the island).

 Property is also more affordable.